Early Years Foundation Stage Policy

 - Staying for lunch time either with a packed lunch or a school dinner is approached gradually and increased to everyday, once all adults concerned feel that it is appropriate and not detrimental to the happiness or confidence of the child.

-- A carefully structured curriculum based on the “Curriculum Guidance for the Foundation Stage” will offer provision which takes account of the differing starting points on which to build the various elements and match differing levels of need via development matters guidance in the seven areas of learning, (three prime and four other related areas).
+- A carefully structured curriculum based on the “Curriculum Guidance for the Foundation Stage, EYFS 2021” will offer provision which takes account of the differing starting points on which to build the various elements and match differing levels of need.
+St Aidan’s will also use the non-statutory ‘Development Matters’ guidance 2021 to support overall EYFS development.
 These milestones may need breaking down or may be missed altogether for some children dependent upon abilities and competencies.
 This provides a progression through to the end of Reception year, laying the foundations for KS1 curriculum.

 - The children will be given opportunities to explore and develop learning experiences, which help them make sense of the world through structured play.
 They will practise and build up ideas, and learn how to control themselves and understand the need for rules.
 They will have the opportunity to think creatively alongside other children as well as on their own.
 They will communicate with others as they investigate and solve problems.